 Have a fire extinguisher ready.
 Every household should have a fire extinguisher.
 I keep a small one in the kitchen pantry.

-With no containment in site and with the winds blowing in your direction, you may want to leave already.
+With no containment in sight and with the winds blowing in your direction, you may want to leave already.

 So be safe and be prepared.